 Why choose Olympia Orthopaedic Associates?

-Our specialty-trained hand therapy experts provide comprehensive hand therapy services.
+Our specialty-trained therapists provide comprehensive hand therapy services.
 Combining specific exercises and activities to help patients restore joint and muscular function, strength, and range of motion for hand, wrist, and elbow injuries, our experts are dedicated to helping patients return to their daily activities quickly and safely.

 With advanced training and certification, our experts help patients increase mobility, improve posture, and correct body mechanics through both nonsurgical and postsurgical rehabilitation programs.